LibrePhotos/librephotos/apps/docs/_posts/contribution/0000-05-02-dev_frontend.md

 We developed our frontend with the following technologies:

 - React
-- Semantic UI
+- Mantine
-- Redux
+- Redux / Redux Toolkit
 - Axios

 ## ✨ Code Standards